solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 queries, and optimizing query performance.

-Azure Database for PostgreSQL Flexible Server supports PostgreSQL Community Editions 11 through 16, making it flexible for most migrations.
+Azure Database for PostgreSQL Flexible Server supports PostgreSQL Community Editions 11 through 16, making it flexible for most cloud migrations.
+With the latest performance changes in PostgreSQL 16, it makes a lot of sense to migrate any existing workloads to this latest version.

+For the latest version support and policy information, reference [Azure Database for PostgreSQL versioning policy].

 **Control Plane** As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure